-COVID-19 has impacted our lives in myriad ways.
-Work, relationships and finances — the very core aspects of day-to-day life — have been upended by widespread job loss and stay-at-home orders.
-Couples are spending more time together.
-Singles, now socially distancing, are dating less.
+COVID-19 has impacted our lives in so many ways.
+Work, relationships and finances have been taken for a whirlwind by widespread job loss and stay-at-home orders.

 Due to the global pandemic, relationships have shifted: Couples and singles alike are focusing increasingly on financial stability and transparency.